HonghyokKim/CGPSspatialmatch/README.md

 2) use functions for distance-matching, GPS estimation, and GPS matching in this package.

-"EstimateATT" function  will be developed to include longitudinal and survival data with Cox models and mixed effect models in the future.
+"estimateATT" function  will be developed to include longitudinal and survival data with Cox models and mixed effect models in the future.

 Error reporting and questions: honghyok.kim@yale.edu